ZTE reveals first phone after Trump sanctions at IFA 2018

 The phone is powered by a Snapdragon 845 processor and a 4,000-mAh battery that has wireless charging capabilities.

 For your photo needs, it has two cameras on the back: a 12-megapixel sensor with OIS and a 20-megapixel sensor for depth information, so you can take bokeh-style portrait photos.
-But it's not a telephoto lens, so there's no optical zoom like in the iPhone X ($1,000 at Cricket Wireless) or Galaxy S9 ($620 at Amazon.com).
+But it's not a telephoto lens, so there's no optical zoom like in the iPhone X ($1,829 at Apple) or Galaxy S9.
 On the front is a 20-megapixel selfie camera.

 The Axon 9 Pro also jumps on two trends that many phones are following.
 First, there's an on-screen notch at the top.
 The phone doesn't come with any new special facial recognition technology, so there's no real reason for the notch other than having a thinner top bezel.
 Second, it doesn't have a headphone jack, so you'll need to use a dongle or wireless headphones to listen to your music and calls.